 What kind of licensing and accreditation does Teen Challenge Adventure Ranch have?

 Teen Challenge Adventure Ranch is a licensed residential facility with the Arkansas Department of Human Services.
 The program is accredited with honors by Teen Challenge International, USA.
 Students in our private school are simultaneously enrolled in Edgenuity’s Online school.
 Edgenuity is fully accredited by Cognia, the world’s largest educational community with over 27,000 public and private schools.
 Our program is accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF).
 CARF International is an independent, nonprofit accreditor of health and human services.
 CARF accreditation focuses on quality, results.

 What is the typical length of stay?

 The optional addiction treatment program (which takes place first, if needed) is a 90-day program.
 For the full behavioral program, up to twelve months are completed in residence at Teen Challenge Adventure Ranch and six additional months of counseling and mentoring (for the boy and the parents) are provided in our Aftercare Program, which helps the boy and family transition successfully at home.

 What is your aftercare program like?

-Teen Challenge Adventure Ranch will continue to work with boys and their families after the residential portion of the program is completed.
-The Aftercare Program is designed to last at least six months.
-We will continue to work with the student and his family when the boy returns home.
+Teen Challenge Adventure Ranch continue to work with boys and their families after the residential portion of the program is completed.
+Our Aftercare Program offers at least six months of working with the boy and his family when the boy returns home.
 We help with any transition issues and relapses.